 ✈️ Ready to move to Mexico?
 If you need more information about opening a BBVA Bancomer bank account, we’d be happy to update this post – just leave your questions below or join our Facebook community where we answer questions without a cost.

-🇲🇽 Mexico Expat Resources
+🇲🇽 Living in Mexico Resources